aimux docs

 Theme

 The picker persists the confirmed themeId to aimux.json.
-On next launch the persisted id wins if it still resolves to a known theme, otherwise the typed theme field is used, otherwise aimux.
+On next launch the persisted id wins if it still resolves to a known theme, otherwise the typed theme.initialMode field is used to choose the built-in light or dark family.

 They are created, renamed, deleted, reordered, and persisted by the runtime in aimux-sessions.json.